mr5z/MvvmEssentials/README.md

 # Custom Startup Logic (Optional)

 If you need to run async logic before deciding where to navigate (e.g. auth checks, feature flags), implement `IAppStartup` anywhere in your project.
-The source generator will find it automatically — no registration needed.
+The source generator will find it automatically, no registration needed.

 ```cs